 We all know robots are playing an ever-growing role in wood manufacturing, but most of that has been in material handling connected to CNC routers.
-Now Biesse has announced new technology that it will introduce at Ligna and AWFS this year that basically replaces the beam saw operator with a robot.
+Now Biesse has introduced new technology that basically replaces the beam saw operator with a robot.

 Paolo Pezzoli, Biesse Selco product area manager, says the new WN 6 ROS (Robotically Operated System) panel saw totally changes how production managers look at beam saws.
 “Until now, an operator had to be in front of the machine, constantly moving panels, rotating strips, pressing the start button to begin every cutting cycle and most of the time, manually applying labeling and performing other operations,” said Pezzoli.
 “The game-changer with the Selco WN 6 ROS is that we have kept the frame of a standard machine but replaced the air tables, so everything can be done by the robot instead of an operator.”